ulysses4ever/certif-sw-2014/lecture-01.md

 _Disclaimer_: this section has nothing to do with Coq.

 It all starts with a try to exit from a number of problems in Mathematics.
-Some scientists at the beginning of XX cent. came out with idea of so called **intuitionistic logic** or **intuitionism**.
+Some scientists at the beginning of XX cent.
+(Brouwer, Kolmogorov, etc.) came out with idea of so called
+**intuitionistic logic** or **intuitionism**.
 The one generally based on a belief that one of the core principle in classic logic (base for that time Mathematics), that is the _law of excluded middle_ (`A or ~A is true`, `~`